bytecodealliance/regalloc2/doc/DESIGN.md

 Every move is statically given one of these priorities by the code that generates it.

-We collect moves with (prog-point, prio) keys, and we short by those keys.
+We collect moves with (prog-point, prio) keys, and we sort by those keys.
 We then have, for each such key, a set of moves that semantically happen in parallel.